DevExpress/devextreme-documentation/concepts/Common/Distribution Channels/01 npm/01 npm.md

-npm is most often used for delivering DevExtreme to Angular, Vue, and React applications.
+npm is used to deliver DevExtreme to Angular, Vue, and React applications.
 The following packages are provided:

 - <a href="https://www.npmjs.com/package/devextreme" target="_blank">devextreme</a>
 - <a href="https://www.npmjs.com/package/devextreme-angular" target="_blank">devextreme-angular</a>